robinhedwards/UnoCart/README.md

 UnoCart
 =======
-The UnoCart is an SD-card multicart for the Atari 8-bit, supporting ROMs,CARs,XEXs and some ATR files.
+The UnoCart is an SD-card multicart for the Atari 8-bit (XL & XE), supporting ROMs,CARs,XEXs and some ATR files.
 It is the little brother of the [Ultimate Cart](https://github.com/robinhedwards/UltimateCart/).

 The multicart is based on a STM32F4 microcontroller running at 168MHz.
 This is (just) fast enough to respond to requests